porterrigby/ClariT/README.md

 On-screen text translation tool enabled via the Tesseract OCR.
-Work in progress.
+Intended for use with Windows operating systems.